 Tater Tot Casserole Recipe It’s winter; a food coma is more than welcome.
 My belly craves gooey comfort food and hot apple cider.
 Enter tater tot casserole: a creamy, crispy, cheesy delight.
 A cheeseburger in a pan, if you will.
 It hits the salty, sweet, and savory spots all at once and it’s killer at a party.
 When I dive in, I feel as if I’ve quelled my inner fat kid.
 My spoon crunches through the tater tot crust down to the hamburger and luscious sauce.
 The sounds make my mouth water and the aromatics permeate my kitchen.
 Saltiness complimented by juiciness is waiting to be scarfed down.
 A helping of ketchup or your favorite hot sauce (I love Anchor Bar’s Hotter Buffalo Wing Sauce) can add some extra kick.
 A few important notes for consideration: I recommend using 93/7 lean beef because it has the right amount of juiciness and flavor, but doesn’t cause the tater tots to get soggy.
 As far as the tater tots go, I prefer using the Ore-Ida Extra Crispy Tater Tots for ideal crunch, but other brands will work as well.
 Additionally, I love using Campbell’s 98% fat free cream of chicken soup because it has the best mouth-taste, flavor, and consistency for this sauce.
 Easy Tater-Tot Casserole Recipe 2014-04-20 21:35:45 Serves 6 Easy to make?
 Just a few steps: brown the beef, chop the onion, mix the sauce, combine, bake, and smother with cheese.
 You don’t have to be Emeril Lagasse to prepare this ultimate stomach pleaser.
 Write a review Save Recipe Print Prep Time 10 min Cook Time 45 min Total Time 55 min Prep Time 10 min Cook Time 45 min Total Time 55 min Ingredients 1 lb ground beef, salt and pepper to taste ½ medium onion, chopped 1 tb Worcestershire sauce ½ cup sour cream 1 can condensed cream of chicken soup 32 oz or 4 cups of frozen tater tots 1 cup shredded cheddar cheese (both mild and sharp work well) Instructions Preheat the oven to 375 degrees Cook the beef in a non-stick skillet with about a tablespoon of olive oil.
 Add salt and pepper to your liking.
 Chop ½ of the medium onion and add to the beef when the beef is about 80% cooked While the beef and onion are cooking, mix the Worcestershire sauce, sour cream, and soup in a medium-sized bowl When the beef and onion are cooked, add them to the sauce mixture in the bowl and mix well Place the sauce, meat, and onion mixture in a glass baking dish.
 (I like using my 9”x 9” square glass pan but a rectangular glass pan or a one-time-use square foil pan will work too.)
 Top the mixture with frozen tater tots and bake for 30-40 minutes.
 When the tater tots are crisp, add the cheese to the top and return to the oven until the cheese is melted (about 5-7 minutes).
 Serve and, if you desire, add your favorite spicy topping and devour!
 By So Good Blog So Good Blog http://www.sogoodblog.com/ Try this recipe for a satisfying dip as well: switch the tater tots for hash browns and break the meat into smaller pieces.
 Whether it’s a dip or a dinner, tater tot casserole curbs your fried, cheesy cravings and warms your withered winter soul.
-SummaryRecipe NameTater Tot CasserolePublished On 2014-01-10Preparation Time 10MCook Time 45M Total Time 55MAverage Rating 3 Based on 26 Review(s) The following two tabs change content below.BioLatest Posts Mandy Ellis I am in deep-fried love with food and travel.
+SummaryRecipe NameTater Tot CasserolePublished On 2014-01-10Preparation Time 10MCook Time 45M Total Time 55MAverage Rating 2.5 Based on 32 Review(s) The following two tabs change content below.BioLatest Posts Mandy Ellis I am in deep-fried love with food and travel.
 With Italian roots, I have a weakness for bread, marinara, and mozzarella.
 I’ll try anything once and am constantly searching for intriguing places to visit.
-When I'm not savoring the last bite or organizing my next trip, I'm indulging my inner bookworm and writing about my adventures.
+When I'm not savoring the last bite or organizing my next trip, I'm indulging my inner bookworm (who needs comobajardepeso.com when you have great food) and writing about my adventures.
 If you turn on college football and give me a local craft beer, you’ll see the happiest Hokie on the West coast.
-Latest posts by Mandy Ellis (see all) Keep Your Kitchen Pest-Free Using These Five Methods - October 21, 2014 2 Responses Looks Great August 11th, 2014 Great Reply Misty September 3rd, 2014 Thanks for the great tater tot recipe, I have always added the cheese under the tots or mixed it all together, I really liked this version because the tots were nice and crispy.
+Latest posts by Mandy Ellis (see all) Applebee’s : Color, Cuisine, and Coupons - February 5, 2015 Everything You Need to Know About African Mango - December 15, 2014 Keep Your Kitchen Pest-Free Using These Five Methods - October 21, 2014 2 Responses Looks Great August 11th, 2014 Great Reply Misty September 3rd, 2014 Thanks for the great tater tot recipe, I have always added the cheese under the tots or mixed it all together, I really liked this version because the tots were nice and crispy.
 Thanks Reply Leave a Reply Cancel Reply Your email address will not be published.
-Name* Email* Website Comment Current day month ye@r * Leave this field empty * Notify me of follow-up comments by email.
+Name* Email* Website Comment Current ye@r * Leave this field empty Notify me of follow-up comments by email.
 Notify me of new posts by email.